 - The Exile: After Eneru is defeated and is no longer the God of Skypiea, he's exiled on a desert cloud with Satori, Shura and Ohm.

 - Fat Bastard: His fatness is directly proportional to his level of jerkiness.
+His fat makes him extremely bad-looking, reflecting his equally bad personality.

 - Fingore: He really pushed Nico Robin's Berserk Button, as the latter, among other things, breaks his fingers.